nicusX/k8s-aws-application-tutorial/docs/local-docker.md

 This step is optional.
 To verify everything works before launching it on the remote K8s cluster, you may run the full stack locally, in Docker.

-We are using a [https://docs.docker.com/engine/userguide/networking/#/user-defined-networks](Docker User Defined Network) to make the component communicate.
-We are also using a [https://docs.docker.com/engine/reference/commandline/volume_create/#volume-create](Local Volume) for storing persistent data.
+We are using a [Docker User Defined Network](https://docs.docker.com/engine/userguide/networking/#/user-defined-networks) to make the component communicate.
+We are also using a [Local Volume](https://docs.docker.com/engine/reference/commandline/volume_create/#volume-create) for storing persistent data.

 ## Create User-Defined Network and Local Volume